nafSadh/resume/resume.md

 Khan ‘Sadh’ Mostafa
 ===================
 Software Engineer at Teledata Communications, Inc.
 MS in CS from Stony Brook / B.Sc. in CSE from KUET
-5 years in industry
+5+ years in industry  x

 190 Mineola Blvd 5L
 Mineola, NY 11501